top of page

 REFEREED CONFERENCE PAPERS

-Rose, Mackenzie (2024).
+Rose, M. S. (2025, March).
 Who Am I?
-Trauma Survivors' Understanding of Self Through Agentic Narrative.
-Virginia Ryan White Case Management Summit, Roanoke, VA; March 2024.
+Trauma Survivors’ Understanding of Self Through Agentic Narrative.
+Virginia Ryan White Case Management Summit, Roanoke, VA.

-Rose, Mackenzie.
-(2024).
+Rose, M.S.
+(2024, November).
 Constructing a Response to Crisis: Storytelling as a Tool for Understanding Humanness.
-Creative Writing Studies Organization Conference, Blacksburg, VA; November 2024.
+Creative Writing Studies Organization Conference, Blacksburg, VA.

-Rose, Mackenzie (2023).
+Rose, M. S. (2023, February).
 The Story of the Future: Destigmatizing Trauma with Empathetic Educational Environments.
-Hollins University’s Leading Equity, Diversity, and Justice Conference, Roanoke, VA; February 2023.
+Hollins University’s Leading Equity, Diversity, and Justice Conference, Roanoke, VA.

-Rose, Mackenzie.
-(2015).
+Rose, M. S. (2015, March).
 Literacy Enhanced by Storytelling: Moving into the Imagination.
-Virginia State Reading Association Conference, Richmond, VA; March 2015.
+Virginia State Reading Association Conference, Richmond, VA.

 NON-REFEREED PRESENTATIONS